Outline of JNEA

 June 29, 2020 Transition to the Japan Nursing Ethics Association as a General Incorporated Association.
 Dissolution of the voluntary organization

-4.Board of Directors (June 2021–June 2023)
+4.Board of Directors (June 2025–June 2027)

 Role/position Name Affiliation

-Chair, Task Force Committee Miki Ono Oita University of Nursing and Health Sciences
+Chair, Committee for Research and Promotion of Science Miki Ono Oita University of Nursing and Health Sciences

 Auditor Hifumi Aoyama Senri Kinran University